 So, what does make jewelry turn your skin green?
 Most people assume it is simply cost.
 Cheap jewelry will turn your skin green.
 Right?
 Not entirely.
 While cost is a factor (and certainly if you pay for expensive fine jewelry it had better not turn your skin green!) the truth is that not all cheap jewelry will turn your skin green!
 So, what is the truth?
 What should you look out for when shopping for more affordable jewelry?
-We are here with answers!
+We are here with the answers!

 There are certain metals and products to avoid if you don’t want to turn your skin green.
-However, if you have certain pieces you just can’t bare to get rid of, or if you come across something in store that you have got to have, there are also things you can do to remove the green tinge from your skin!
+However, if you have certain pieces you just can’t bear to get rid of, or if you come across something in a store that you have got to have, there are also things you can do to remove the green tinge from your skin!

 Here is everything you need to know about jewelry, why it changes your skin and turns it green, and what to do to get rid of it!

 The main question everyone wants an answer to: Why does some jewelry even turn skin green in the first place?
 The short answer is the actual metal of the piece of jewelry itself.
 When it turns your skin green, it is a result of the metal of the jewelry reacting with your skin or with something on your skin such as body lotion.